 Choosing the Right API

-Here’s what to consider when selecting a currency API:
+Here’s what to consider when selecting a currency API provider:

 At CurrencyDataFeed.com, our API supports 180+ currencies and over 10,000 crypto pairs.
-We offer REST and WebSocket access, historical OHLC data, technical indicators like RSI/MACD, and much more.
+We offer robust REST and WebSocket access, historical OHLC data, and advanced technical indicators like RSI and MACD.